Coventry Very Light Rail: Track

 A major feature of the system is the track, which is prefabricated.
-This is relatively lightweight and shallower than traditional tramway track, enabling it to be laid over existing utilities and thus avoiding the need for these to be relocated, requiring less excavation; all of these factors make it quicker and cheaper to install.
+This is relatively lightweight and shallower than traditional tramway track, being only 300mm deep, enabling it to be laid over existing utilities like water and gas pipelines and thus avoiding the need for these to be excavated and relocated; all of these factors make it quicker and cheaper to install.
 If required, the track can be dismantled and reused at other locations, being held together by a series of clips; this feature has also been promoted for ease of maintenance.
 The track is seated upon slabs, the materials of which can comprise a high-strength foam core with a recycled plastic coating.

+In 2025, Coventry City Council announced that construction had begun on a 220 metre test track between Greyfriars Road and Coventry Market on Queen Victoria Road.
+The council opened the test line in May 2025, in order to allow the public to give feedback of the vehicles and operation of the VLR system.